zeen101/leaky-paywall-subscriber-downloads/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for IssueM's Leaky Paywall - Subscriber Downloads? =
+= What are the minimum requirements for zeen101's Leaky Paywall - Subscriber Downloads? =

 You must have:

 * WordPress 3.3 or later
 * PHP 5
-* IssueM's Leaky Paywall version 1.1.0 or later
+* zeen101's Leaky Paywall version 2.0.0 or later

-= How is IssueM's Leaky Paywall Licensed? =
+= How is zeen101's Leaky Paywall Licensed? =

-* Like IssueM, Leaky Paywall is GPL
+* Leaky Paywall - Subscriber Downloads is GPL

 == Changelog ==
 = 1.0.0 =